johnmcarter/jtrace/README.md

 ```

 ## Removal
-To remove jtrace, as superuser, run ```uninstall.sh``` in the install directory with this command:
+To remove jtrace, as superuser, run ```uninstall.sh``` in the scripts directory with this command:
 ```
 # ./uninstall.sh
 ```

 ## Compatibility
-Last tested on Ubuntu 20.04 and Raspberry Pi OS (Nov.
-2021) but should work for most Linux distributions.
+Last tested on Ubuntu 20.04 and Raspberry Pi OS (Mar.
+2022) but should work for most Linux distributions.

 ## How It Works